On $\delta$-derivations of Lie algebras and superalgebras: -derivations of the Zassenhaus algebra

 When computing outer derivations (and, more generally, cohomology) of a Lie algebra, we are greatly helped with the triviality of the Lie algebra (co)homology under the torus action -- a very simple, yet one of the most useful facts about (co)homology of Lie algebras.
 Thus, when a Lie algebra in question possesses, for example, a grading compatible with the action of some torus, all outer derivations could be assumed to preserve that grading.

-This nicety is, generally, no longer true in the case of $\delta$-derivations.
+This nicety is, generally, no longer true in the case of $\delta$-de\-ri\-va\-tions.
 Moreover, $\delta$-derivations for $\delta \ne 1$ do not form a cohomology group: there are no notions of inner and outer $\delta$-derivations, and we cannot take a quotient by an appropriate space of $1$-coboundaries.
 Nevertheless, we can still benefit from considering the torus action, as was observed, for the case of quasiderivations, by Leger and Luks in \cite[\S 4]{leger-luks}.
 Indeed, it is easy to check (as noted, for example, in \cite[\S 1]{filippov-2}) that for $\delta, \delta^\prime\in K$,

-where both $Der_\delta(L)$, $Der_{\delta^\prime}(L)$ are understood here as subspaces of the Lie algebra $Hom(L,L) \simeq gl(L)$ of all linear maps of the Lie algebra $L$.
+where both $Der_\delta(L)$, $Der_{\delta^\prime}(L)$ are understood here as subspaces of the Lie algebra ${Hom(L,L) \simeq gl(L)}$ of all linear maps of the Lie algebra $L$.
 In particular, $Der_\delta(L)$ is invariant under inner derivations of $L$.
 Let $T$ be a torus in $L$ such that $L$ decomposes into the direct sum of the root spaces with respect to the action of $T$.
 This action induces, in the standard way, the action of $T$ on $Hom(L,L) \simeq L \otimes L^*$, and the latter, as well as any its $T$-invariant subspace, can be decomposed into the direct sum of the root spaces with respect to this action as well.

-Let $G$ be an additively written abelian group, and $R$ is a subset of $G$ which contains $0$ and such that the sum of any two distinct element of $R$ lies in $R$.
+Let $G$ be an additively written abelian group, and $R$ a subset of $G$ which contains $0$ and such that the sum of any two distinct elements of $R$ lies in $R$.
 By the \textit{Lie algebra of Witt type} $W_R$ we will understand a Lie algebra having the basis $\set{e_\alpha}{\alpha\in R}$ with multiplication

 where $\alpha, \beta\in R$.